andrewsolis/aframe-lecture/content.md

 <!-- .element: class="stretch" -->

 <!-- NOTES -->
-What about having my object say explode?
+What about having my object perform some action?
 ---

 ## Composing an Entity